Key Training Metrics

 • +5 or higher: Losing fitness, need more training

-Target a Form of -5 to +5 for important races, but don’t stay there too long or you’ll lose fitness.
+Target a Fatigure of -5 to +5 for important races, but don’t stay there too long or you’ll lose fitness.
+You should try to stay in the green on the graph, but it’s good to dip into the red on training blocks.

 FTP (Functional Threshold Power)